CheckoutFinland/psp-api/docs/README.md

 `HTTP POST /payments/{transactionId}/refund/email` refunds a payment by transaction ID by email and IBAN.

-Since not all payment method providers support refunds (name, S-pankki, Ålandsbanken, and AinaPay) an email refund API is provided.
+Since not all payment method providers support refunds (namely, S-pankki, Ålandsbanken, and AinaPay) an email refund API is provided.
 Email refund API sends a link to the intended recipient where they input their IBAN, authenticate using Tupas, and then receive the refund in 1-3 days.
 Email refund is supported for all Finnish banks, and AinaPay.

 #### Response